LIBOR is ending

 The decision to end the use of LIBOR was taken by a collection of global regulators and central Banks, notably in the UK, US and Europe.
-The rationale for doing so was primarily because LIBOR submissions are based on judgement by the panel contributors, rather than a specific formula or observed transactions.
+The rationale for doing so was primarily because LIBOR submissions are based on judgement by the panel contributors, rather than observed transactions.
 In addition, the number of submitting banks has decreased over recent years, whereas the volume of transactions linked to these LIBOR has increased.
 Regulators are therefore looking to replace LIBOR with a more representative and robust benchmark.

 The alternative benchmarks vary by currency and product.